marthatodi/my-chat-app/README.md

 # MyChatApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4 and Node.
+It is a small platform tha sends question to Chat gpt( model: 'gpt-3.5-turbo' ) , recieving and display the response from ChatGPT as it is being written, rather than waiting for the whole response to complete.
+This process simulate streaming by chunking the response and sending it incrementally via WebSocket.

 ## Development server